nkk0/wordpress_niteo/README.md

 ## Testing the theme

 To test the theme, navigate to `Tools > Import` in your WordPress dashboard and scroll down to `WordPress`, click `Install` and after it finishes click `Run Importer`.
 Upload the `tests/theme_unit_test.wordpress.xml` file located in the theme directory.
-That will add posts and pages that will test the layout and functionality of the site.
+Leave `Download and import file attachments` unchecked.
+It will now add posts and pages that will test the layout and functionality of the site.

 # Syntax Highlighter Plugin